PedroCavaleiro/Apollo-Music/README.md

 # Apollo Music
 Apollo Music is a macOS applet that displays what you're listening in the macOS Music app.

+## Requirements

+* macOS 10.15 or above (tested on macOS Big Sur 11.0.1)
+* Discord
+* Music App (doesn't require Apple Music subscription as it only show's what you're playing using the Music App)

 ## How to install

 * Download the latest [release](https://github.com/PedroCavaleiro/Apollo-Music/releases/tag/1.0) currently 1.0